You’re probably here because you’re a podcast aficionado, or maybe you’re just looking for a great podcast to listen to as you unwind after work.

-The JRE podcast is one of the most topically diverse podcasts of all time, hosting the widest variety of guests on any podcast, ever.
+The JRE podcast is one of the most topically diverse, entertaining, and interesting podcasts in today’s world, hosting the widest variety of guests on any podcast, ever.

 Most podcasts just wouldn’t be able to survive the constantly changing topics and conversational environments that JRE endures.
 Luckily, Joe Rogan is a highly adaptable conversationalist who knows how to keep conversations and ideas flowing.

-For this reason, the JRE is able to consistently run with little to no hiccups, and remain one of the most popular podcasts of all time.
+For this reason, JRE is able to consistently run with little to no hiccups, and remains one of the most popular podcasts.